 The First Rest Stop

-After visited the market, I put my ass back on the bus’s seat and went to the first rest stop, a town named Skuon or famous for the nickname Spiderville.
+After visiting the market, I put my ass back on the bus seat and went to the first rest stop, a town named Skuon or famous for the nickname Spiderville.
 It’s quite famous with tourists because it’s on the way from Phnom Penh to Siem Reap, so missing it won’t make your tour full when visiting this country.
-At the Spiderville, obviously, they have very unique and special foods of Cambodia, fried spiders and also other bug-foods.
+At Spiderville, obviously, they have very unique and special foods of Cambodia, fried spiders, and also other bug foods.
 If you want to enjoy it, it’s about VND 10,000, or $0.5 USD.
-Some people tell that spider meat is delicious and the taste is like crabmeat.
+Some people tell that spider meat is delicious and the taste is like crab meat.
 But I’m sure that I don’t want to eat those.